csoneson/ExploreModelMatrix/README.md

 ## Installation

-You can install `ExploreModelMatrix` from Bioconductor (from release 3.11):
+You can install `ExploreModelMatrix` from Bioconductor (note that you need at least release 3.11 of Bioconductor, released in April 2020):

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))